tcerini/meet/README.md

 **Feature 2: Show/Hide Event Details:** As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.

-Scenario 1: Initially, the event details are hidden.
+Scenario 1: An event element is collapsed by default.
 - Given the user is viewing the list of events
 - When no action is taken on an event
 - Then the event details should be hidden by default